-In Iguana class, we believe that if you work as a team, always try your very best and are kind to others, wonderful things will happen.
+In Iguana class, we believe that if you work as a team, are kind and trustworthy, wonderful things will happen.

 We would like our classroom to be filled with love, laughter, happiness, fun and respect.
-We understand our rights and responsibilities and will look after ourselves, each other and our school.
+We understand our rights and responsibilities and will look after ourselves, each other and our school, to create a safe and happy place to learn.

 The Year 3/4 teaching team is: